Skip to Content

 Whisk

-Another tool that you want to have in your kitchen arsenal is a whisk.
-A whisk is used to whip or beat a mixture.
-To whip a mixture basically means to incorporate air into it.
-Adding air to a mixture produces a light and fluffy mixture that’s much less dense than the equivalent non-whipped mixture.
+A whisk is used to whip or beat a mixture, which basically means to incorporate air into it.
+Adding air to a batter results in a light and fluffy cake, compared to non-whipped mixtures.

 Mixing bowl